quilime/organelle-monome/README.md

   - Critter + Gutari Organelle
   - Monome 128 Grayscale
   - Powered USB Hub
+  - 1920 x 1080 monitor w/HDMI connection.
+  - Mouse & Keyboard
+  - Powered USB Hub

-Note: Half of my 128's LEDs weren't lit when powered from the USB port on the Organelle, the addition of the powered USB hub solved this.
+Half of my 128's LEDs weren't lit when powered from the USB port on the Organelle, the addition of the powered USB hub solved this.
 A 64 might not need a hub.

 ## How to Use